Ehrhart Theory of Paving and Panhandle Matroids

 Here we sketch what is known about volumes and Ehrhart polynomials $\ehr_M(t)=\ehr_{\Po_M}(t)$ of matroid base polytopes.
-One of the most basic cases is the \defterm{hypersimplex} $\Delta_{r,n}$, the cross-section of the unit cube $[0,1]^n\subset\R^n$ by the affine hyperplane of points with coordinate sum $r$, which arises as the base polytope of a uniform matroid.
-It is classical that volumes of hypersimplices are given by the Eulerian numbers (which enumerate permutations by numbers of descents), and their Ehrhart polynomials were calculated by Katzman \cite[Cor.~2.2]{Katzman}.
+One of the most basic cases is the \defterm{hypersimplex} $\Delta_{r,n}$, the cross-section of the unit cube $[0,1]^n\subset\R^n$ by the affine (geometric) hyperplane of points with coordinates that sum to an integer~$r$.
+The hypersimplex is the base polytope of the uniform matroid $U_r(n)$, whose bases are \textit{all} the $r$-subsets of $[n]$.
+It is classical that volumes of hypersimplices are given by the Eulerian numbers, which enumerate permutations by numbers of descents \cite[sequence A008292]{OEIS}.
+Their Ehrhart polynomials were calculated by Katzman \cite[Cor.~2.2]{Katzman}.
 Ferroni \cite[Thm.~4.3]{FerroniHypersimplices} gave a combinatorial formula for the coefficients arising in Katzman's formula in terms of Eulerian numbers and weighted Lah numbers, and proved that they are positive.

 For general matroid polytopes, volume formulas were given by Ardila, Benedetti, and Doker \cite{ABD} and Ashraf~\cite{Ashraf}, but much less is known about their Ehrhart polynomials.
 De~Loera, Haws, and K\"oppe \cite{DeLoeraHawsKoppe} conjectured that matroid polytopes are Ehrhart positive in general, and work of Castillo and Liu \cite{CastilloLiu} suggested that even generalized permutohedra might be Ehrhart positive.
 However, recently Ferroni \cite{FerroniNotPositive} explicitly constructed matroids that are not Ehrhart positive.
 Our work draws on and expands Ferroni's, so we will describe his technique in some detail.